kimsukyeong/samsung_dt/README.md

-This document is aobut Introducing myself
+This document is about Introducing myself